alexanderganderson/alexanderganderson.github.io/coaching.md

 Grab dinner at chat!
 Unstructured time to discuss whatever you want in terms of your career growth and general self-improvement.
-Tuesdays from 6-7 pm PST.
+Mondays from 6-7 pm PST.
 Email me for the zoom link.
 Let me know in advance if you plan to come!

 # **Career Development Workshops**